Counting atypical black hole microstates from entanglement wedges: Introduction

-In this paper, we show that one can find at least $\exp\left[S_{BH}(1-o(1))\right]$ orthogonal disentangled states in $\CH_{[E-\Delta E,E]}$, which can account for almost the entire Bekenstein-Hawking entropy $S_{BH}$ at $G_N\rightarrow0$.
+In this paper, we show that one can in fact find at least $\exp\left[S_{\rm micro} - f(S_{\rm micro})\right]$ disentangled states in $\CH_{[E-\Delta E,E]}$ , for any $f(x) \in \omega(1)$.
+Here, $\omega(1)$ means the set of functions which diverges faster than constants.
+For example, $\log x$ and $\log\log x$ are such functions.
+In other words, disentangled states are sufficient to account for the leading order of $S_{\rm micro}$ at $G_N\rightarrow0$ and the subleading correction can be arbitrarily small as long as it diverges.
+Accordingly, this can recover the Bekenstein-Hawking entropy $S_{BH}$ computed from the black hole area since it matches the leading order of $S_{\rm micro}$.
 Our proof has no assumptions on additivity conjectures.
-We start from the observation that the surface which gives $\frac{1}{2}S\left({\rm Tr}_{AA^*} |{\rm TFD}\rangle\langle{\rm TFD}|\right)$ (sketched in the right of figure \ref{fig:BH}) is exactly the same as a geometrical quantity called entanglement wedge cross section \cite{UT17, NDHZS17} in a black hole background, which can be related to a quantum informational quantity called entanglement of purification \cite{THLD02} in the corresponding holographic CFT.
-This allows us to give an upper bound to the entanglement of formation \cite{BDSW96} of the microcanonical ensemble $\rho^{\rm (micro)}$ defined on $\CH_{[E-\Delta E,E]}$.
+We start from the observation that the surface which gives $\frac{1}{2}S\left({\rm Tr}_{AA^*} |{\rm TFD}\rangle\langle{\rm TFD}|\right)$ (sketched in the right of figure \ref{fig:BH}) is exactly the same as a geometrical quantity called entanglement wedge cross section \cite{UT17, NDHZS17} in a black hole background, which can be related to a quantum informational quantity called entanglement of purification \cite{THLD02} in the corresponding holographic CFT.\footnote{It should be emphasized that the relation between entanglement wedge cross section and entanglement of purification \cite{UT17,NDHZS17}, on which our argument is based, is still a conjecture and has not yet been proven.
+The current stage of this conjecture will be reviewed in detail in section \ref{sec:EP=EW}.} This allows us to give an upper bound to the entanglement of formation \cite{BDSW96} of the microcanonical ensemble $\rho^{\rm (micro)}$ defined on $\CH_{[E-\Delta E,E]}$.
 This upper bound guarantees at least one disentangled state exists in $\CH_{[E-\Delta E,E]}$.
 Then we can exclude this disentangled state, consider its orthogonal complement and try to find another disentangled state in it.
-We will show that such a procedure can be repeated for at least $\exp\left[S_{BH}(1-o(1))\right]$ times, which leads to $\exp\left[S_{BH}(1-o(1))\right]$ orthogonal disentangled states.
+We will show that such a procedure can be repeated for at least $\exp\left[S_{\rm micro} - f(S_{\rm micro})\right]$ ($\forall f(x)\in\omega(1)$) times, which leads to at least $\exp\left[S_{\rm micro} - f(S_{\rm micro})\right]$ ($\forall f(x)\in\omega(1)$) times orthogonal disentangled states.
 The preliminaries for entanglement measures and holography used in the proof will be reviewed in section \ref{sec:preliminaries}, and the main statements will be presented as propositions and proven in section \ref{sec:hol_CFT}.